AugurProject/augur-walkthrough/portfolio.md

 Positions includes trade positions, open orders and profit/loss.
 Trades will need to be made to produce positions and open orders.

-- [ ] Verify view is blank if user doesn't have any positions or open orders
+- [ ] Verify that the null state is shown if user doesn't have any positions or open orders
 - [ ] Verify correct market card shows when position and/or open orders is created
+- [ ] Create a new order.
+Verify that the open order's Quantity and Average Price are correct.
+- [ ] Create a new position.
+Verify that the position's Quantity, Average Price, and Last Price are correct.
-- [ ] Verify Open Orders updates when user creates new open order
+- [ ] Verify "My Positions" and "Open Orders" can be toggled open and closed.
-- [ ] Verify Positions updates when user creates a new position
+- [ ] Verify realized, unrealized and total profit/loss update correctly when a position is created.
-- [ ] Verify realized, unrealized and total profit/loss update when position is created
+- [ ] Verify realized, unrealized and total profit/loss update correctly when a position is closed.
-- [ ] Verify realized, unrealized and total profit/loss update when position is closed
+- [ ] Verify realized, unrealized and total profit/loss update correctly when an order is added to a position.
-- [ ] Verify position can be closed
+- [ ] Verify position can be closed by clicking "Close".
-- [ ] Verify open order can be closed
+- [ ] Verify open order can be canceled by clicking "Cancel".
-- [ ] Verify account balance updates correct when position is closed
+- [ ] Verify account balance updates correctly when position is closed
-- [ ] Verify account balance updates correct when open order is closed
+- [ ] Verify account balance updates correctly when open order is canceled
-- [ ] Verify profit/loss chart displays correct information based on user trading activity
+- [ ] Verify profit/loss chart in header displays correct information based on user trading activity (talk to Paul about what this should display)
 - [ ] Verify user can't claim their unrealized profits during waiting period
 - [ ] Verify user can claim their unrealized profits when the market is finalized and waiting period is over